jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/README.md

 ## 📖 Function Categories

 ### String Functions
+Used to clean names and normalize text
 `lower()`, `upper()`, `replace()`, `substr()`, `trim()`, `split()`, `join()`, `chomp()`

 ### Numeric Functions
+Used for limits, cost logic, and comparisons
 `abs()`, `max()`, `min()`, `ceil()`, `floor()`, `sum()`

 ### Collection Functions
+Used to combine or filter lists and maps
 `length()`, `concat()`, `merge()`, `reverse()`, `toset()`, `tolist()`

 ### Type Conversion
-`tonumber()`, `tostring()`, `tobool()`, `toset()`, `tolist()`
+Used when Terraform expects a different type `tonumber()`, `tostring()`, `tobool()`, `toset()`, `tolist()`

 ### File Functions
+Used to read files or check if they exist
 `file()`, `fileexists()`, `dirname()`, `basename()`

 ### Date/Time Functions
-`timestamp()`, `formatdate()`, `timeadd()`art
+Used to generate clean, predictable timestamps `timestamp()`, `formatdate()`, `timeadd()`art

 ### Validation Functions
-`can()`, `regex()`, `contains()`, `startswith()`, `endswith()`
+Used to enforce naming rules or check patterns `can()`, `regex()`, `contains()`, `startswith()`, `endswith()`

 ### Lookup Functions
-`lookup()`, `element()`, `index()`
+Used to safely pull values from lists and maps `lookup()`, `element()`, `index()`

 ---